 Who Can File a Survival Action?

 The personal representative of your relative?s estate will file the survival action or will take over the already occurring lawsuit after your loved one?s death.

 The Code of Virginia ?8.01-25 states every cause of action that is recognized in Virginia survives the death of the person who could assert the legal claim, the death of the person whom the claim is against, or both.
 However, there is a limitation.
 Under a survival action during which the defendant is deceased, the plaintiff cannot seek punitive damages.
 These damages are meant to punish the wrongdoer, and are not intended to compensate the wronged party.

 If the cause of action was a personal injury lawsuit and was brought during the deceased person?s life, and the decedent dies of the injuries asserted in the lawsuit, then the lawsuit will be amended to be brought by the personal representative of the decedent?s estate.
 In other words, if your loved one was injured in an accident and filed a personal injury lawsuit, but died of a cause related to those injuries, this lawsuit can continue.
 The personal representative, also known as the executor of their estate, will handle the survival action.
 This can be you, another family member, a close friend of your relatives, or a professional.

 Examples of Survival Actions

 Many types of legal claims in Virginia can survive an original plaintiff?s passing.
-Some examples of survival actions we handle at Lugar Law PC include:
+Some examples of survival actions we handle at Lugar Injury Law include: